 Tufted Puffins are highly recognizable because of their breeding plumage which consists of a white face, thick orange bill and yellow eyebrow tufts.
 Most of the year, the puffins are a nondescript gray, but during spring breeding season, the bright colors emerge that make them one of the west coast's most popular birds.
 From a distance, these puffins are also easy to recognize.
 Their wings flap furiously and continuously to keep their stocky bodies airborne.
 Puffins are actually much better divers than they are fliers.
 They appear to fly underwater, flapping their wings in pursuit of fish to feed themselves and their new brood.
 The puffins are most visible and active at Haystack Rock from April through early July.
 Once chicks have hatched, parents are busy at sea, fishing for food to bring home to the burrow.
 By late August, the puffin chicks will be ready to return to the open sea with their parents.

 Between May and Labor Day during daytime low tides, the Haystack Rock Awareness Program (HRAP) presents interpretive programs at Haystack Rock.
 The puffins can be viewed through equipment set up for public use and trained volunteers are on hand to answer questions and help visitors spot the birds.
-Ask for a complete HRAP schedule at the Visitor Information Center.
+Read more about HRAP and pick up a complete schedule at the Visitor Information Center.